It is a rare condition in which the bone marrow does not produce a specific type of white blood cell, most often neutrophils.

 What is the long-term outlook?

-Because agranulocytosis makes you vulnerable to infection, it can be very dangerous if left untreated.
+Because agranulocytosis makes you vulnerable to infection, it can be hazardous if left untreated.
 A complication of agranulocytosis is sepsis.
 Sepsis is an infection of the blood.
 Without treatment, sepsis can be fatal.

 With prompt treatment, the outlook for agranulocytosis is better.
 In many cases, the condition can be managed.

-People who develop agranulocytosis after a viral infection may even find that the condition resolves on its own.
+People who develop agranulocytosis after a viral infection may even find that the condition resolves independently.

 Is there a way to prevent agranulocytosis?